Vacaville, California

 Why does the VUSD vs Travis USD split matter?

 Travis USD covers the southern Vacaville pocket around Travis Air Force Base; the rest of Vacaville is in VUSD.
-The Travis USD attendance area is the high school feeder for Vanden HS (the TUSD comprehensive), which has a different academic profile and demographic mix from the VUSD comprehensives (Vacaville HS, Will C. Wood).
-For Travis AFB family-base buyers, TUSD attendance is often the preferred match; for non-military buyers, VUSD addresses give access to the Buckingham Charter (#446 California) magnet option via district-wide application.
+The Travis USD attendance area is the high school feeder for Vanden HS (the TUSD comprehensive), which has a different academic profile from the VUSD comprehensives (Vacaville HS, Will C. Wood).
+For buyers connected to Travis AFB, TUSD attendance is often the preferred match; for non-military buyers, VUSD addresses give access to the Buckingham Charter (#446 California) magnet option via district-wide application.
 Verify the exact district at parcel level before assuming.

 Does Lily Garipova speak Russian for Vacaville transactions?

 Yes.
 Russian is Lily's native language.
-Lily represents Russian-speaking buyers and sellers in Vacaville and the broader central Solano County / I-80 corridor in either Russian or English.
+Lily represents Russian-speaking buyers and sellers in Vacaville and the broader central Solano County / I-80 corridor in either English or Russian.
 Russian-language Vacaville page: lilygaripova.com/ru/vacaville-realtor/.

 How does Travis Air Force Base affect Vacaville housing demand?

 Travis Air Force Base is the largest single employer in Solano County with approximately 14,000 military and civilian personnel.
 Travis-station rotation creates a continuous renter and owner-occupant buyer pool in southern Vacaville (Travis USD area), eastern Fairfield, and the I-80 corridor.
-The TUSD attendance area (Vanden HS) is the preferred school feeder for military families wanting on-base school community.
+The TUSD attendance area (Vanden HS) is the preferred school feeder for military households seeking the on-base school community.
 PCS (Permanent Change of Station) timelines drive predictable seasonal listing and buying activity, particularly in summer.
-Lily Garipova has experience with VA loan documentation, BAH rate matching, and the PCS-relocation timeline that military families work through.
+Lily Garipova has experience with VA loan documentation, BAH rate matching, and the PCS-relocation timeline that military households navigate.

 What is the Genentech and biotech employer footprint in Vacaville?

 Vacaville is home to the largest Genentech (Roche) biologics manufacturing facility outside Europe, employing approximately 1,200 to 1,500 people.
-The Alza Corporation legacy facility (now Johnson and Johnson) sits in the same I-80 / Vaca Valley Parkway biotech corridor along with Kaiser Permanente corporate operations.
-The biotech employer base attracts high-earning relocation buyers, particularly from South Bay biotech, who anchor demand in the master-planned subdivisions (Browns Valley, Cheyenne, Country Club).
+The Alza Corporation legacy facility (now Johnson & Johnson) sits in the same I-80 / Vaca Valley Parkway biotech corridor along with Kaiser Permanente corporate operations.
+The biotech employer base attracts high-earning relocation buyers, particularly from South Bay biotech, who anchor the master-planned subdivision (Browns Valley, Cheyenne, Country Club) demand.
 The biotech wage premium also supports the Lagoon Valley / Pleasants Valley acreage market.
+Vacaville's biotech footprint differentiates it from comparable I-80 corridor cities like Fairfield.

 Vacaville vs comparable Bay Area pricing: the I-80 corridor arbitrage